Lost-Roe/little-arctic-docs/docs/help/third-party-accounts.md

 > [!TIP]
 > Remember to always have at least one authentication method for accessing your account, either a third party service like the ones described above or an email address.
 Otherwise you wont be able to log back in!

-Follow the instruccion bellow for the service that you want to disassociate:
+Follow the instructions bellow for the service that you want to disassociate:

 <!-- tabs:start -->